liftmodules/publish/README.md

-Shell script for publishing all the modules listed in `modules.txt` to Sonatype.
+Shell script for publishing all the modules listed in `modules-step-1.txt` (by default) to Sonatype.

+`modules-step-2.txt` contains modules that depend on the publication of modules in step 1.

 Requires that you have: